 BCCC Foundation Announces Scholarship Recipients

-The Beaufort County Community College Foundation is proud to announce the following scholarship recipients.
-The BCCC Foundation anticipates awarding $150,000 in scholarships during the 2018-2019 academic year.
-On October 25, the foundation will hold an auction and concert featuring the Embers to continue funding such scholarships.
-For tickets, contact Jen Seay at 252-940-6218.
+The Beaufort County Community College Foundation is proud to announce the following scholarship recipients for the spring 2020 semester.
+The BCCC Foundation has awarded over $180,000 in scholarships during the 2019-2020 academic year.